mpartipilo/tikatours_src/data/extracted/content/regions/regions/tusheti/index.zh.md

 is a magnificent sight.

 Tusheti has always been renowned for its biodiversity.
-Its thick forests and rocky peaks are the safe habitat for birds and animals from black grouse and ring\-dove, to Caucasian goat and bear, and the rivers are full of wild trout.
+Its thick forests and rocky peaks are the safe habitat for birds and animals from black grouse and ring-dove, to Caucasian goat and bear, and the rivers are full of wild trout.

 A tour around the delightful mountain villages in Tusheti, built in a traditional